EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/09dee767-82d9-422b-8214-41fe36e44877" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-then minimize the powershell window and open wireshark if its not on the screen and see that the ping went through
+Minimize the PowerShell window and open Wireshark if it's not already on the screen.
+You should be able to see that the ping went through by checking the captured traffic.
 </p>
 <br />